What if you don’t want to create those stupid memes for the business, and the website you wish to do marketing on Facebook is Non-Viral?

 6. Ask Engaging Questions

-For my investment blog I post weekly but on Facebook, I ask questions more frequently about various sectors, stocks or indices so users can share their views.
+For my investment blog, I post weekly, but on Facebook, I ask questions more frequently about various sectors, stocks, or indices so users can share their views.

 7. User-generated content

 If you allow others to post content on your page’s timeline, it can be spammed.
-What I mean is to ask users with questions.
+What I mean is to ask users questions.
 Then use the answers or views in comments as quoted content to help you create further engaging content.

 8. Collaborate with others

-If you find others content useful for your audience, share it on your page.
+If you find other content useful for your audience, share it on your page.
 The process shouldn’t stop here.
 Ask the content creators if they are willing to do the same for your content.